LiterallyBlah/AutoFocus/README.md

 - **Extensible and Customisable**: AutoFocus is flexible and can easily be adapted to meet the needs of different reconnaissance scenarios.
 Users can add or modify tasks by editing the `tasks.yaml` configuration files.

+- **Advanced Deduplication**: Implements sophisticated deduplication techniques, including text normalisation, domain-specific rules, and fuzzy matching to ensure unique and relevant results.

+- **HTML Reporting**: Generates an interactive HTML report alongside the JSON output, providing a user-friendly interface for reviewing analysis results.

+- **Logging System**: Incorporates a comprehensive logging system for better debugging and tracking of the analysis process.

 ## How It Works

 AutoFocus employs a multi-agent system to process and analyse reconnaissance data: